margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 After all that..
 It's going to be ok.
 It will be ok in the end.

+## Lessons from Grandparents ##
+Granmama - wide smiles, dancing, greeting people for who they are, lover of color and flowers, lover of the Catholic church Dattee - deep listener, reader, the human psyche, lover of Church, historian Nam - lover of the English language, the joy of learning, Shakespeare's plays, Christian Science Faf - piano playing, hard work, and science

 ## Grandparents ##
 I remember all the stories and lessons my grandparents shared.